Type of resources

 The dataset comprises data from the first survey of ~24,000 large trees (>10 cm diameter at breast height; DBH) within 48 1 ha forest monitoring plots established across Australia between 2011 and 2015.
 Data includes: Site identifiers (ID and Site Name); Plot Establishment Dates; Tree identifiers and descriptors (ID, Species, Status, Growth Stage, Crown Class); Tree measurements (Diameter, Point of Measurement, Height, Location); Comments and ancillary information; and List of Metagenomic Sample Identifiers.

-1. Restoration of degraded landscapes has become increasingly important for conservation of species and their habitats owing to habitat destruction and rapid environmental change.
-An increasing focus for restoration activity are old-fields as agricultural land abandonment has expanded in the developed world.
+1. Restoration of degraded landscapes has become increasingly important for the conservation of species and their habitats owing to habitat destruction and rapid environmental change.
+An increasing focus on restoration activities of old-fields as agricultural land abandonment has expanded in the developed world.
 Studies examining outcomes of ecological restoration predominantly focus on vegetation structure and plant diversity, and sometimes vertebrate fauna.
-Fewer studies have systematically investigated effects of restoration efforts on soil chemical and biophysical condition or ground-dwelling invertebrates and there is limited synthesis of these data.
+Fewer studies have systematically investigated the effects of restoration efforts on soil chemical and biophysical condition or ground-dwelling invertebrates and there is a limited synthesis of these data.
 2. This dataset comprised data for a global meta-analysis of published studies to assess the effects on soil properties and invertebrates of restoring land that was previously used for agriculture.
 Studies were included if the site had been either cropped or grazed, restoration was either active (planting) or passive (abandonment, fencing) and if adequate data on soil chemical or physical properties or invertebrate assemblages were reported for restored, control (cropped/grazed) or reference sites.
 3. The dataset includes 42 studies, published between 1994 and 2019 that met the inclusion criteria, covering 16 countries across all continents.
 More studies assessed passive restoration approaches than active planting, and native species were more commonly planted than exotic species.